Frederick Douglass Institute Fellowship Program

 Scholars in the humanities and social sciences who take seriously questions of anti-Blackness (including, but not limited to schools, policing, prisons, neighborhoods, everyday life, literature, or music) are strongly encouraged to apply.

 Fellows will participate in the intellectual life of the institute, pursue their own scholarship, and teach one course in their area of specialization.
 Fellows will have the opportunity to present their work at the University’s Susan B. Anthony Institute for Gender, Sexuality, and Women’s Studies, the Humanities Center, and the FDI Work-in-Progress Seminar Series.

 All fellows receive office space in the institute, full access to the University’s facilities, and opportunities to interact and collaborate with scholars relevant to their projects within the University.
 Fellows must be in full-time residence during the tenure of their awards and they are required to be engaged in scholarly activity on a full-time basis.
 Fellows are expected to be available for consultation with students and colleagues, make at least one formal presentation based upon their research, and contribute generally to the intellectual life of the institute.

 Review of applications begins on December 16, 2020.
 The fellowship awards will be announced in early March.

 How to Apply

-- Three letters of recommendation (to be sent directly to FDI at the address indicated below) that comment upon the value and feasibility of the work proposed
+- Three letters of recommendation (submitted via the online system or emailed to email@example.com) that comment upon the value and feasibility of the work proposed

-For more information about our fellowships, contact us by phone at (585) 276-5744 or by email at FDI@rochester.edu.
+For more information about our fellowships, email us at firstname.lastname@example.org.